 Land Victoria's list of all forms, guides and fees relating to everyday land and title dealings.

-Advice on new procedures and current issues relevant to title searchers, solicitors, conveyancers, financial institutions, surveyors and other lodging parties.
+The Customer Infomation Bulletin provides advice on new procedures and current issues relevant to title searchers, solicitors, conveyancers, financial institutions, surveyors and other lodging parties.

 Information on plans of subdivision and consolidation, building subdivision guidelines, acceptable easement purposes, non-survey guidelines and interpreting strata plans.